oliviawestmacottssw/SSW.Rules.Content/rules/office-environment---do-you-avoid-listening-to-music-while-at-work/rule.md

 ---

-​​Should we be listening to music                    at work?
+Should we be listening to music                    at work?
 I've had the debate with numerous people.

 Regardless of whether it is AC/DC or DotNetRocks, music/podcasts should not be used in the workplace, especially using headphones, because: